kannanvijayan-zz/Thoughts/binjs_part1.md

 treatise on why).

-This is an extremely cautious approach; the benefit is a very high degree of confidence in the consistency and integrity of your execution environment, but it comes at the cost of front-loading a lot of heavy work before you can run a single instruction.
+This is an extremely cautious approach; the benefit is a very high degree of confidence in the consistency and integrity of the execution environment, but it comes at the cost of front-loading a lot of heavy work before you can run a single instruction.

-### Javascript
+### JS

 With no type checking, JS requires much lighter verification of loaded code than Java.
 Only syntax checking is needed, so even though JS ships a much higher-level source format that's harder to parse than Java's class files, the per-byte work of verifying the source is much lower.

-The tradeoff is that Javascript's text syntax forces parsers to tokenize the source (split it up into atomic "words" before further decisions can take place) and then re-construct the logical structure of the code.
+The tradeoff is that JS's text syntax forces parsers to tokenize the source (split it up into atomic "words" before further decisions can take place) and then re-construct the logical structure of the code.
 This is much more time consuming than parsing binary structures.

-The result is that even with the lighter burden of verification, parsing is enough of a bottleneck for Javascript load times that all engines use the syntax-error-only parsing technique to optimize it on first pass, and incurring additional costs later in the execution process.
+The result is that even with the lighter burden of verification, parsing is enough of a bottleneck for JS load times that all engines use the syntax-error-only parsing technique to optimize it on first pass.

 ### Native Apps